sneakblue/on-hook/README.md

 * Address and location of the spot
 * Image of location
 * Rating of the fishing spot
-* List of different species at that fishing spot
 * List reviews on individual page
 * List of comments on individual page